umangagarwal11/umangagarwal11/README.md

 * I am currently brushing up my skills and plan to learn React.js and explore the field of Machine Learning.

-* I am willing to work on free-lance projects and love to  contribute to open source projects :bulb:
+* I am willing to work on free-lance projects. :bulb:

 * Connect with me on LinkedIn :fireworks: [LinkedIn Profile](https://www.linkedin.com/in/umang-agarwal-5b227617b/) :sparkler: